KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

 ## Background worker - Sidekiq and ActiveRecord pool

-Sidekiq process will use pool defined in `config/database.yml` similarly as Puma.
+Sidekiq process will use the pool defined in `config/database.yml` similarly as Puma.
 All Sidekiq threads in a Sidekiq process can use a common pool of connections.

 If you run multiple servers (Heroku dynos), then it works similarly to the Puma example.